abisop/nuttx-docs/en/components/drivers/special/sensors/lsm6dso32.md

 accelerometer on the gyroscope.

-When called on the accelerometer, the argument should be the desired FSR in units of 'g'.
+When called on the accelerometer, the argument should be the desired FSR in units of \'g\'.
 The available options are 4, 8, 16 and 32g.

 When called on the gyroscope, the argument should be the desired FSR in units of degrees per second.
 The available options are 125, 250, 500,